AustinGatlin/GameTesting/CaseStudies/Fallout76.md

 ### Bug 5

-The bug:
+The bug: Snipers scopes enlarge long distance textures

-Box type:
+Box type: whitebox testing since a white box tester would be checking graphics and functionality like this.

-Type of testing:
+Type of testing: Functionality testing.
+This issue is a graphical issue that is also related to the functionality of the sniper scope.
+The sniper scope does not change the textures it is zooming in on to a closer range version of the texture and as such, is not functioning properly.

-How I would identify the bug:
+How I would identify the bug: Start a new game and join a sesssion.
+Use the developer's console commands to spawn a sniper with a scope.
+Look at distant terrain using the scope and note if they are the close range or long range textures for that terrrain.